 Shira and Amichai were too severely injured to attend the funeral of their first-born son, Ami-ad Israel.

 Shira’s father, Chaim Silberstein, eulogized his grandson:

 “Amichai and Shira, our hearts are broken by the pain and loss, but your newly born son, our grandson, may God avenge his blood, Ami-ad Israel, has done an enormous amount, even though he did not even live for four days.
 He united the Nation of Israel in prayer, hugs, study and love.
 He brought many of us to study Torah, to pray, to be kind and show love.
 He fulfilled the commandment to honor his father and his mother through his determination he delayed the return of his soul to God until his wounded parents could meet him, hug him, kiss him and say goodbye.
 And finally, here and now, he is fulfilling the commandment to live in the land of Israel, here in the united city of Jerusalem, our eternal capital.
-This baby declares, Ami-ad Israel declares, sons of terrorists, you should know that our family is strengthened by our faith in God.
+This baby declares, Ami-ad Israel declares: Sons of terrorists, you should know that our family is strengthened by our faith in God.
 And we believe that God has given us this experience, and we accept it, with pain and with love.
 From this, our beloved couple Shira and Amichai will continue their blessed path in determination and dedication to all the people of our holy nation.
-Ami-ad Israel, the son of Shira Yale and Amichai Yishai, go in peace and rest in peace.
+Ami-ad Israel, the son of Shira Yael and Amichai Yishai, go in peace and rest in peace.
 We love you a lot and thank you for the gift of these three days.
 May your memory be a blessing.”

 Meet the Maccabees.

 Many forget that Hanukah commemorates a historical event with real people.
 Without God they would not have won Jewish freedom from the Greek occupiers.
 Without war they would not have been granted the miracle of victory.
 It takes the combination of body and soul, physicality and the spirit (God), to win.